orioltomas79/swa-calderilla-react/swa-calderilla-api/README.md

 - **Dependencies**:
   - Depends on `Calderilla.DataAccess` for data storage operations.

+For more information, you can refer to the project's README file: [Calderilla.Services](Calderilla.Services/README.md)

 ### 3. **Calderilla.DataAccess**
 - **Description**: This project handles all interactions with Azure Blob Storage.
 - **Responsibilities**:
   - Provides an abstraction layer for blob storage operations.
   - Manages data persistence and retrieval.

+For more information, you can refer to the project's README file: [Calderilla.DataAccess](Calderilla.DataAccess/README.md)

 ### 4. **Tests Folder**
 - **Description**: Contains unit and integration test projects for the solution.